Missoula Marathon Beer Run and Missoula Area Beer Guide

 Aside from the Beer Run, the Missoula area is rich with craft beer culture.
 Read on for information about Missoula’s breweries, better beer bars/restaurants and bottle shops.
 And if you have time for a side trip, additional suggestions follow.

-Missoula is now home to eight breweries with many more within a short drive.
+Missoula is now home to ten breweries (two new ones since last year’s race) with many more within a short drive.
 Here they are in alphabetical order.

 Bayern Brewing, 1507 Montana St., is Montana’s longest currently operating brewery, opening in 1987, and remains the only German brewery in the Rocky Mountains.
 From a crisp pils to a mighty eisbock, you’ll find a great variety of beers brewed in accordance with the Reinheitsgebot.